grammyjs/website/site/docs/plugins/entity-parser.md

 const entitiesParser = new EntitiesParser({ textSanitizer: myTextSanitizer });
 ```

-## Cases When It's Better to Not Use This Package
+## Cases When It's Better Not to Use This Package

 If you face problems similar to those listed below, you might be able to resolve them without using this package.

-### Copy and Forward the Same Message
+### Copying and Forwarding the Same Message

 Use [`forwardMessage`](https://core.telegram.org/bots/api#forwardmessage) to forward messages of any kind.